THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Each Company department has a number of Ambassadors responsible for raising awareness of social and environmental issues within their respective areas, and for promoting sustainability initiatives in line with the Group’s objectives.
 In 2017, the Company also created a profile for Sustainability Data Owners, responsible for the data and information relating to their respective areas published in the Consolidated Non-Financial Statement, and for achieving the relevant targets set in the Sustainability Plan.

-of the relevant functions of the Moncler Group, performs a consultative role, assesses the proposals of the Sustainability Unit, supervises sustainability guidelines and objectives, and analyses the extent to which targets are achieved.
+The Sustainability Unit relies on the advice of the Sustainability Steering Committee, which comprises the members of the Strategic Committee and a number of heads of the Group’s most relevant functions.
+In its advisory capacity, the Committee assesses the proposals of the Sustainability Unit, supervises the sustainability guidelines and targets, and analyses the extent to which they are achieved.

-The Control, Risks and Sustainability Committee comprises five non-executive directors, most of whom are independent.
-The Committee is tasked by the Board of Directors with supervising sustainability issues connected to the business activities of the Company and its interactions with stakeholders, defining strategic sustainability guidelines and the associated action plan (Sustainability Plan), and also with reviewing the Sustainability Report.
+As further evidence of the degree to which the Company’s senior management supports and promotes sustainability, the Control, Risks, and Sustainability Committee was established as a committee of the Board of Directors.
+It comprises three Non-Executive, Independent Directors.
+The Committee is tasked by the Board of Directors with: supervising sustainability issues associated with the business activities of the Company and its interactions with stakeholders; defining strategic sustainability guidelines and the relevant action plan (Sustainability Plan); and reviewing the Consolidated Non-Financial Statement.